nstockton/mushclient-mume/README.md

 #### Aliases
 * autoopen  --  Turn on or off automatic opening of doors when the player runs into them (Defaults to on).
 * door [text|clear]  --  manually set the door name or clear the previously set value.
-* d[bcklopru][neswud]  --  Bash, close, block, lock, open, pick, break, unlock the door north, east, south, west, up, down.
-If the door name was manually set, use it.
+* d[d][bcklopru][neswud]  --  Bash, close, block, lock, open, pick, break, unlock the door north, east, south, west, up, down.
+If the command starts with 'dd', use the door name that was set by the 'door' alias.
 Otherwise, use the door name from the mapper.
 ### GMCP Handler NJG
 Implement support for the Generic MUD Communication Protocol.
 #### Aliases